hsonne/pentomino/README.md

 The task is to puzzle the parts together into a rectangular field with a size of 12 * 5 = 60 unit squares, i.e. sized 3 x 15, 5 x 12, 6 x 10.

-The following script finds all solutions for the 6 x 10 rectangle.
+The script `pentomino.R` finds all solutions for the 6 x 10 rectangle.